 By 1975, Alanes was unable to retain her Asian 100-meter championship.
 With a time of 12.60, she was only able to finish 11th overall and reach the semifinals of the Asian Championships.
 She could not even make it to the finals.
 In the 200 meters, Alanes did better, coming in second in her heat in 25.14.
 She qualified for the final but came in fifth in 25.18, failing to win a medal. additionally participated in the 4×400-meter relay team, which was disqualified for finishing fifth out of five teams.

 1978 Asian Games

 Alanes eventually gave way to a group of sprinters.
-With the main one Lorena Morcilla who was the most dominant sprinter in the Philippines from 1979-1981.
+The main one Lorena Morcilla was the most dominant sprinter in the Philippines from 1979-1981.
 Until a talented teenager came of age from Bulacan by the name of Lydia De Vega.
-Lured out of retirement at the age of 28 she went up against the upcoming youngster who beat the veteran in all three sprints.
+Lured out of retirement at the age of 28, she went up against the upcoming youngster who beat the veteran in all three sprints.